ibm-cloud-docs/hp-virtual-servers/protect_build.md

 To do this you use the {{site.data.keyword.cloud}} {{site.data.keyword.hpvs}} Secure Build Server (SBS) functionality to sign your applications and also to sign and encrypt the registration definition for the deployment.

-When you build your image securely, you can validate the code your build code and reassure your users of the integrity level of their applications.
+When you build your image securely, you can validate your build code and reassure your users of the integrity level of their applications.

 ## Deploying the Secure Build Server as a Hyper Protect Virtual Server
 {: #deploysecurebuild}